 Determines what happens when the server issues a redirect.

-If this property is set to frSameScheme (2), the new URL is retrieved automatically only if the URLScheme is the same, otherwise the class throws an exception.
+If this property is set to frSameScheme (2), the new URL is retrieved automatically only if the URLScheme is the same, otherwise the control fails with an error.

 Note that following the HTTP specification, unless this property is set to frAlways (1), automatic redirects will be performed only for 'GET' or 'HEAD' requests.
 Other methods could potentially change the conditions of the initial request and create security vulnerabilities.